Kutani Yaki (Ware) Square Plates, Histrical Design(Set of five plates)

 九谷焼 6号皿揃 歴代画

-This is a set of five assorted small plates featuring traditional designs that represent the rich history of Kutani ware, primarily produced from the Edo to Meiji periods.
-Each plate showcases a different classic style which are essential to understanding the tradition and evolution of Kutani ware.
+This exquisite set of five small plates showcases traditional designs that reflect the rich history of Kutani ware, from the Edo to Meiji periods.
+Each plate highlights a different classic style, offering insight into the artistry and evolution of this celebrated ceramic tradition.

 Couldn't load pickup availability